heartandhandstraining/blog/_posts/2018-06-04-first-post.md

 title: Web Development Beginnings
 ---

-I believe I am going to like this Jekyll framework for blogging.
+I believe I am going to like this ruby-based Jekyll framework for blogging.